 What is Hostile Environment Harassment?

 The other form of harassment our firm handles is hostile environment harassment.
 In these cases, the harassment is less about a precipitating incident or incidents or a single bad actor and is more about the culture and atmosphere cultivated at the company.

 Too many companies implicitly tolerate an environment that is hostile, usually toward women.
 This hostility can take the form of:

 - Tolerated sexual advances

 More generally, a hostile workplace environment is one in which individuals reasonably feel uncomfortable and unable to advance through the organization as a result of a culture tolerated by management.

-Fighting for Your Rights in Sexual Harassment Litigation
+Why Fight for Your Rights in Sexual Harassment Litigation?

 Neither form of sexual harassment is acceptable.
 It can prevent you from advancing in your career and earning a salary commensurate with your talents.
 And it's important to remember that ultimate responsibility for repeated harassment doesn't just rest with the individual doing with the harassment – if it can be proven that management was aware of the specific harassment in question or tolerated a culture of harassment, the company as a whole can be held accountable.